AxDante/SAAMI/README.md

 [![License Apache Software License 2.0](https://img.shields.io/pypi/l/napari-sam.svg?color=green)](https://github.com/MIC-DKFZ/napari-sam/raw/main/LICENSE)

-Automatically segment anything on 3D medical images using Meta AI's new **Segment Anything Model (SAM)**.
+This project uses Meta AI's new **Segment Anything Model (SAM)** to autmoatically genrate 3D masks.
 This is a simple project that helps the user visualize the automaticlly generated segmentation using the ``SamAutomaticMaskGenerator`` function on medical images.

+**No more prompting needed to generate 3D medical masks!**